 Many people have the mistaken idea that marriage is about happiness.
 It’s not.
 Instead, it’s about learning to love well.

-Yes, there are likely to be many times of happiness if you and your spouse both invest regularly in your marriage.
-But even then many needs will not be met.
+There are likely to be many times of happiness if you and your spouse both invest regularly in your marriage.
+But even then some needs will not be met.
 Make the decision to invest anyway.
-Your needs that do get met in marriage will be the result of the relationship you both give yourselves into rather than you trying to extract something from your spouse.
-The relationship becomes bigger than either of you individually, and that’s where some of your needs get met.
+Your needs that do get met in marriage will be the result of the relationship you both invest yourselves into rather than you trying to extract something from your spouse.
+The relationship becomes bigger than either of you individually, and that’s where many of your needs get met.

 Take responsibility for feeding yourself.